synle/display-dj/README.md

 ## Preferences / Keybindings

-At the moment, there is no UI to modify the preferences, preferences file are located at `%AppData%\display-dj\preferences.json`.
+At the moment, there is no UI to modify the preferences.
 This can also be accessed via right clicking the tray icon of display-dj and choose `Open App Preferences`.

 - `ddcctlBinary`: applicable to mac system only. ddcctl binary used for display-dj.
 - `showIndividualDisplays`: flag can be used to show a single brightness control for all displays or individual ones.